-Offers of admission to entering first-year students are made only for the Fall semester and cannot be carried over to subsequent years.
+Offers of admission to entering first-year students are made only for the Summer (Accelerated Option) or Fall (traditional 3-year program) semesters and cannot be carried over to subsequent years.
 After receiving notice of the acceptance offer, the applicant will be required to make two acceptance deposits and submit all official transcripts to the School of Law in order to accept the offer.

 ACCEPTANCE DEPOSIT: The applicant is required to make two deposits to the School of Law.
 Unless the deposit is received on or before the date stated in the offer of admission, the acceptance may be canceled so that the place may be offered to another applicant.
 The first deposit of $300 is required by April 15.
 If written notice of a decision not to enroll is received by the school on or before June 30 preceding the anticipated date of enrollment, $150 of the acceptance deposit will be refunded to the applicant.
 Otherwise, the deposit is not refundable.
 The second deposit of $500 is required by July 1.
 The second deposit is not refundable.
 For those applicants who matriculate, the acceptance deposits will be applied toward the first semester's tuition.
 Applicants admitted after April 15 will be given a later deposit deadline.